i. One of four

 Calls the next deload.

-Anneal watches eight signals across your sessions, missed reps, RIR creep, ACWR drift, scheduled phase, and prescribes a deload before the wall, not after.
+Anneal reads seven signals across your sessions, missed reps, reps-in-reserve creep, stalled lifts, scheduled phase, and calls the deload before you hit the wall.
 Lifts, cardio, mobility, all in one log.

 What kind of training do you mostly do? (optional)